At senior levels, unclear authority is a liability.

 Mandate is not a title.

-Mandate is structural authority inside a system.
+Mandate is the structural authority of a role inside a system.

 Mandate determines: